-Current initiatives are advancing the Strategy and helping the cancer system respond to COVID-19.
+Current initiatives are advancing the Strategy and helping the cancer system continue to innovate in response to COVID-19.

 Improving cancer care for First Nations, Inuit and Métis

 Canada’s refreshed cancer strategy commits to closing gaps in cancer care by supporting health equity for First Nations, Inuit and Métis.
 The Partnership is funding 29 partners — 20 of them First Nations, Inuit and Métis organizations — to take action on Peoples-specific, self-determined priorities through planning or implementing cancer plans in all 13 provinces and territories.
 The plans will improve the cancer journey and outcomes for First Nations, Inuit and Métis, while addressing the need for culturally safe care across the country.

 For example, in Nova Scotia, the Union of Nova Scotia Mi’kmaq has implemented a youth healthy living social media campaign with a focus on smoking cessation and prevention.
 In the Northwest Territories, partners are working with the Government of Northwest Territories Health and Social Services to implement an organized colorectal cancer screening program that uses a Peoples-specific approach.